alhajee/ckan/doc/theming/javascript.rst

 jQuery plugins
 --------------

-CKAN provides a number of custom jQuery plugins for JavaScript modules to use by default, see :doc:`jquery-plugins`.
+FMLD provides a number of custom jQuery plugins for JavaScript modules to use by default, see :doc:`jquery-plugins`.
 Extensions can also add their own jQuery plugins, and the plugins will then be available to all JavaScript code via the :js:data:`this.$` object.